Free People

-Free People is an American bohemian apparel and lifestyle retail company that sells women’s clothing, accessories, shoes, intimates, and swimwear.
+Free People is an American bohemian apparel and lifestyle retail company that sells women's clothing, accessories, shoes, intimates, and swimwear.
 It also has a beauty and wellness category, which includes products such as cosmetics, skin, and oral care, oral supplements, crystals, and books.

-The prices of their items range from $4 to upwards of $2,500.
-Recently, the company has added a category called “FP Movement,” which is a mix of athletic and athleisure clothing, in addition to information on workout classes and events.

 Their headquarters is located in Philadelphia, Pennsylvania, and Free People is a part of Urban Outfitters, Inc., along with Anthropologie, BHLDN, Terrain, and the Vetri family restaurant group.

 Today, Free People sells their line in 1,400 specialty stores worldwide.
-The brand is distributed globally via direct channels, including the Free People Global site and Free People UK site, as well as specialty clothing boutiques, department stores, and the brand’s freestanding retail locations in the U.S. and Canada.
+The brand is distributed globally via direct channels, including the Free People Global site, and Free People UK site, as well as specialty clothing boutiques, department stores, and the brand’s freestanding retail locations in the U.S. and Canada.

 History

 In the early 1970s, Richard Hayne opened a store in West Philadelphia, Pennsylvania, with his first wife, Judy Wicks, and named it Free People.
 His store attracted the young people who lived and shopped in the area.
 When its popularity grew, he opened a second store, and he changed its name from Free People to Urban Outfitters.
 Urban Outfitters’ business began to grow rapidly.
 Dick’s then wife, Meg, oversaw the development of Urban Outfitters’ private label division, which supported product exclusive to Urban Outfitters.
 This proved to be quite successful; by 1984, the wholesale line "Free People" was back in action.

 In the fall of 2002, the first Free People Boutique opened in Paramus, New Jersey.
-Since the first boutique opened, there are now boutiques all over the United States, Canada and.
+Since the first boutique opened, there are now boutiques all over the United States and Canada.
 Free People developed an app which allows users to shop and to upload their own looks and pictures wearing Free People clothing and products.

 In 2006, Free People partnered with Ed Mullen Studio to design an e-commerce strategy.
-According to the studio, Free People is a constantly changing and evolving brand whose goal is to promote creativity, travel, and neat style.

 As of 2021, Free People sells in over 1,400 specialty stores worldwide.
-Some department stores, such as Nordstrom and Bloomingdale's, have created in-store concept shops to enhance the beauty of the clothes, and provide their customers with the quintessential Free People experience.
+Some department stores, such as Nordstrom and Bloomingdale's, have created in-store concept shops.

 Along with serving as URBN’s chief creative officer, Margaret Hayne is also currently chief executive of Free People.

 In the first six months of 2013, sales topped $180 million, an increase over the $135 million in 2012; the company's use of big data and social commerce were factors in its sales growth.